chirozie/Research-Analysis/legume_analysis.md

 Legume Analysis
 ================
 Chu Ngwoke
-09/08/2021
+25/06/2019

 This is an analysis of a dataset of variables (% colonization, Spore density and soil properties) for 11 species of legumes in two different provinces in South Africa - Guatent and Mpumalanga.
-Analysis is conducted by Chu Ngwoke on this day 25th June, 2018.
-R version 4.0.0 is used for this analysis.
+Analysis is conducted by Chu Ngwoke on 25th June, 2019.
+R version 4.0.0 was used for this analysis.

 ### Reading the Dataset into R